 Sec.
-9 As soon as the successors of the said late Sherriffs shall have qualified and given bonds as required by law, the said late Sheriffs shall deliver to such successors, all writs of executions in their hands which have not been satisfied, and have not been levied at all, or which have been levied on property which has been sold, and a residue remains unsatisfied, or have been levied on real property which in whole or in part remains unsold, with a return stating any receipt of money by them, and their action under the writ.
-The new Sheriffs shall proceed to act under such writs as if the same had been addressed and issued to them, and shall make return thereof to the next term of the Superior Court of the county, (or) to any Court of which the writ is returnable.

-Any Sheriff failing to make due returns of such writs delivered to him. shall forefeit and pay one hundred dollars to any person grieved thereby, to be recovered on motion to the Court before which the writ is required to be returned.
-All proceeds of executions in part only satisfied, while in the hands of any late Sheriff, shall be paid by him to the clerk of the Superior court of the county, to any court of which the writ is returnable for the use of the parties entitled thereto under the penalties now provided by law in case of failure.
+9 As soon as the successors of the said late Sherriffs shall have qualified and given bonds as required by law, the said late Sheriffs shall deliver to such successors, all writs of executions in their hands which have not been satisfied, and have not been property which has been sold, and a residue remains unsatisfied, or have been levied on real property which in whole or in part remains unsold, with a return stating any receipt of money by them, and their action ander the writ.
+The new Sheriffs shall proceed to act under such writs as if the same had been addressed and issued to them, and shall make return thereof to the next term | the election of members of the General Assembly of the Superior Court of the county, (or) to any Court of which the writ is returnable.
+Any Sheriff failing to make due returns of such writs delivered to him, shall forefeit cers provided for in this Article; but the salaries of the Judges shall not be diminished during their continand pay one hundred dollars to any person grieved thereby, to be recovered on motion to the Court before which the writ is required to be returned.
+All proceeds of executions in part only satisfied, while in the hands of any late Sheriff, shall be paid by him to the clerk of the Superior court of the county, to any court of which the writ is returnable for the use of the parties entitled law in case of failure.

 EXECUTIONS TO BE DOCKETED.
 SEC.
-10. The clerk of any Superior Court to which any execution shall be returned as is above prescribed shall at the rquest of any person interested therein, and rst Monday in March and September.
+10. The clerk of any Superior Court to which any execution shall be returned as is above prescribed shall at the rquest of any person interested therein, and 1.
+A docket of all writs of summons, or on the payment of one dollar, enter such ex-